Azure-Samples/azure-cosmos-cassandra-extensions-java-sample-v4/README.md

 1. Change directories to the repo using `cd cosmosdb/java-examples`

-1. Next, substitute the Cassandra host, username, and password in  `java-examples\src\test\resources\config.properties` (you can get all these values from "connection string" tab in Azure portal) Your config file should look like the below:
+1. Next, substitute the Cassandra username, and password in the auth-provider section of the file `java-examples\src\test\resources\application.conf` (you can get all these values from "connection string" tab in Azure portal):

     ```conf
-    ###Cassandra endpoint details on cosmosdb
-    cassandra_port=10350
-    contactPoint=cassandrahost.cassandra.cosmos.azure.com
-    cassandra_username=cassandrahost
-    cassandra_password=********
-    #ssl_keystore_file_path=<FILLME>
-    #ssl_keystore_password=<FILLME>
+    auth-provider {
+      # By default we use the PlainTextAuthProvider (see reference.conf) and specify the username and password here.
+      username = "<FILLME>"
+      password = "<FILLME>"
+      class = PlainTextAuthProvider
+    }
     ```

-    If ssl_keystore_file_path is not given in config.properties, then by default <JAVA_HOME>/jre/lib/security/cacerts will be used.
-If ssl_keystore_password is not given in config.properties, then the default password 'changeit' will be used
+    By default <JAVA_HOME>/jre/lib/security/cacerts will be used for the SSL keystore, and default password 'changeit' will be used - see `src/test/java/com/microsoft/azure/cosmosdb/cassandra/util/CassandraUtils.java`.

-1. Now take a look at the file `java-examples\src\test\resources\application.conf`.
-This contains various connection settings that are recommended for Cosmos DB Cassandra API, as well as implementing the retry and load balancing policies in the extension library.
+1. Note that application.conf contains various connection settings that are recommended for Cosmos DB Cassandra API, as well as implementing the retry and load balancing policies in the extension library.
 You will also notice a preferred write region and read region have been defined.
 For illustration in this sample, the account is initially created in UK South (which becomes the write region), and then Australia East is chosen as an additional read region, where UK South is very close to the client code.
-You can choose any two regions with a similar distance between them, where the client is deployed very close to the write region.
+You can choose any two regions with a similar distance between them, where the client is deployed very close to the write region.Make sure you replace `<FILLME>` in the contact-points with the CONTACT POINT value from "connection string" tab in Azure portal:

     ```conf
+      basic {
+        contact-points = ["<FILLME>:10350"]
+        load-balancing-policy {
+            class = com.azure.cosmos.cassandra.CosmosLoadBalancingPolicy
+          # Global endpoint for connecting to Cassandra
+          #
+          #   When global-endpoint is specified, you may specify a read-datacenter, but must not specify a write-datacenter.
+          #   Writes will go to the default write region when global-endpoint is specified.
+          #
+          #   When global-endpoint is not specified, you must specify values for read-datacenter, write-datacenter, and
+          #   datastax-java-driver.basic.contact-points.
+          #
+          #   Set the variables referenced here to match the topology and preferences for your
+          #   Cosmos DB Cassandra API instance.

+          global-endpoint = ""

           # Datacenter for read operations

+          # Datacenter for read operations
           read-datacenter = "Australia East"
           # Datacenter for write operations
           write-datacenter = "UK South"
+        }
+      }
     ```

    ![Console output](./media/regions.png)